QuintessaQ/CS_interview_cheatsheet/The Technical Interview Cheat Sheet.md

 	- This is known as **hashing**, which is the concept that an input and an output have a one-to-one correspondence to map information.
   	- Hash functions return a unique address in memory for that data.
 	- knows nothing about the table size, thus need to mod table_size
-	- perfct hash function: map each input to a different index in the table
+	- perfect hash function: map each input to a different index in the table
 		- impossible
 		- don't know size(table)
 		- #possible values >> table size